 If you or someone you love has had a defective port catheter installed, and there has been injury as a result, you need to speak to a port catheter injury lawyer immediately.
 They can help calculate your damages and compensation, evidence your case and help you fight for what you are owed.

 Your attorney will begin right away, investigating to see if the injury was indeed caused by a defective product.
-Most injuries caused by a defective port catheter are due to the manufacturer, and they will be who you seek your compensation.
+Injuries caused by a defective port catheter may be due to the manufacturer, and they will be who you seek your compensation.

-A port catheter fracture, which is a common form of defective port catheter injury, occurs when a part of the port catheter breaks off from the main body, migrating around the patient’s bloodstream.
+A port catheter fracture, which may be a form of defective port catheter injury, occurs when a part of the port catheter breaks off from the main body, migrating around the patient’s bloodstream.

 What Damages Can I Claim in a Port Catheter Product Liability Case?